pixel-saver/pixel-saver/README.md

 title bar of maximized window.
 It is especially interesting for small screens, but MOAR pixels for your apps is always good !

+This repo is forked form the original by deadalnix, and has some fixes merged into it since deadalnix became unresponsive.

 The extension has no configuration.
 Its behavior is made to mimic the one of the title bar and settings affecting the title bar should reflect in Pixel Saver.
 It **Just Works** !